davidstone/isocpp/generate-operators.md

 - `front_insert_iterator`
 - `ostream_iterator`

-The insert iterators and `ostream_iterator` technically gain an `operator->`, but the only members of those types are types, constructors, and operators, none of which are accessible through `operator->` using the syntaxes that are supported to access the standard library.
+The insert iterators and `ostream_iterator` technically gain an `operator->`, but `operator*` returns a reference to `*this` and the only members of those types are types, constructors, and operators, none of which are accessible through `operator->` using the syntaxes that are supported to access the standard library.

 #### Types that will gain `operator->` and it is a bad thing